AlonNT/Thesis/README.md

     As shown in several previous works it's better to use an auxiliary network containing a conv layer as well.
   - Use a simple upsampling function instead of a learned one (with transposed convolutions).
     Maybe it'll help with the poor results for shifted image predictions.

+Meeting Conclusions (11/02/2021):

+- As another "lower-bound" reference for SSL-alone we can use a model which consists only the last block (without random scrambling the image with several randomly initialized layers).
+- Reaching good performance only with SSL is cool.
+We're not there yet but maybe we can improve it.
+- Find other tasks - similar to SimCLR or other tasks.
+Maybe use rotations somehow?
+- In earlier layers make easier tasks.
+For example, separate between only 2 classes instead of 10.
+- Techinal improvements:
+  - Maybe the data augmentation that is currently being used (4x4 zero-padding followed by randon 32x32 crop) is not suitable for predicting the nearby pixel, because how could we know if it's black or not.
+    Try to use random crop followed by scaling back to 32x32, to avoid these black regions.
+  - Split to blocks and not make the training process totally local (same as [Wang et al.]).
+- All of the above is local, meaning that earilier layers do not "prepare" their output to suit the next layers.
+  How to incorporate the final network's prediction to the learning process?
+  For example, direct feedback alignment does it.
+  We want the layer's objective to not be totally-greedy, but also improve the performance of the whole network.
+  Maybe combine it with.
+- How can we use "Gradient descent without a dradient".
+  Note that high dimensionality is a problem here.
+  We are in a highly high dimensional space and we choose some direction in random.
+  The chances that this direction will worth something is negligble.
+  Maybe we can somehow sample a better in this huge space.
+Suppose that the input is in some linear sub-space.

 # Related Work